cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md

 ### 1.1.3 Deploy Bosh Director Automatically

-The Bosh director will be deployed by the template if you set `autoDeployBosh` as `enabled`.
+By default, `autoDeployBosh` is set to `enabled`.
+The Bosh director will be deployed by the template.
 As a result, the deployment time of `bosh-setup` template will be much longer (~1h).

+If you would like to deploy Bosh using a more customized `bosh.yml`, you can set `autoDeployBosh` to `disabled`.
+After the deployment succeeds, you can login the dev-box, update `~/bosh.yml`, and run `./deploy_bosh.sh`.

 ## 1.2 Advanced Configurations